 Her lips crushed his and her tongue plunged into his mouth.
 A minute into their kissing, he heard Sanford Clark’s “The Fool”: “Too late he found out he loves her so much he wants to die….
 But drink to a fool, a crazy fool who told his baby, goodbye….”

-AS ERIC turned his car south onto the dark highway, the headlights swept over the faded, rusty sign that canted like a weary elder.
+AS ERIC directed his car south onto the dark highway, his headlights swept across the faded, rusty sign that canted like someone near death.
 It read: “Talbotton Fifteen Miles.”

 “Dubois Street’s just before the city limits,” Beth said in a low voice, as though the darkness demanded respect paid with quietness.
-In the glow of the lights from the dash, her pale face appeared taut.
+In the dashboard’s glow of the lights, her pale face appeared taut.
 “You’ll turn right.
-Franklin’s maybe six blocks down.
+Franklin’s maybe six blocks.
 The Texaco station’s on the corner.”

 “Only one guy?
 Old guy?”

 “Ed Farlin.”
-She rubbed his arm, no doubt a gesture to reassure him.
+She rubbed his arm.
+A gesture to reassure him?

 He said nothing for a long moment.
 “How did you come to know so much about this gas sta–?”